rock-planning/motion_planners/README.md

 # Deployment

-Please refer to [motion_planner](https://git.hb.dfki.de/dfki-planning/orogen-motion_planners) deployment package for deployment.
+Please refer to [motion_planner](https://git.hb.dfki.de/dfki-planning/orogen-motion_planners) deployment package for how to deploy this libray.